Simultaneously search for multi-target Galactic binary gravitational waves: Search results

 \section{Search results}

 To determine the accuracy of the searched sources, we need to calculate the correlation coefficient ($R$) of the results with the injection sources:

 where $\theta$ and $\theta^{\prime}$ represent the parameters, and $I \in \{A,E,T\}$.
 We selected injection sources with 3 $<$ SNR $<$ 15 over a two-year observation period for calculation, with a total count of 55,714.
-A source is considered accurate if its $R$ $\ge$ 0.9, relatively accurate if 0.8 $\le$ $R$ $<$ 0.9, and contaminated if 0.5 $\le$ $R$ $<$ 0.8.
+A source is considered accurate if $R$ $\ge$ 0.9, relatively accurate if 0.8 $\le$ $R$ $<$ 0.9, contaminated if 0.5 $\le$ $R$ $<$ 0.8, and incorrect if $R$ $<$ 0.5.